runarorama/alt-names/README.md

-# Alternate names for Unison base libraries
+# Alternate names for stuff in the Unison base libraries

 This small library provides alternate names for things in the [Unison base libraries](https://github.com/unisonweb/base).
 For example: